from “Lost & Found”

 In this extract from Lost & Found, our hero, Chris, has a heated run-in with his lover Beth’s father.

-When Chris woke next morning, Beth had already showered and dressed.
-He sat up and lent against the headboard.
+When Chris woke the next morning, Beth had already showered and dressed.
+He sat up and leant against the headboard.
 “Going somewhere?”

 “Work.
 I’m sorry, babe.
 I wish I didn’t have to, but I’ve haven’t got a choice.
 If my cases sit unattended then I’ll wind up losing commissions, and I can’t afford that.”